10 Jaw-Dropping Temples in Bali That You Can’t Miss

 Pura Luhur Lempuyang

-Like many of the temples found throughout Bali, Pura Luhur Lempuyang is part of a complex of pura.
+Like many temples on the island, Pura Luhur Lempuyang is part of a complex of pura.
 Unfortunately, it isn’t so easy to reach.

 Pura Luhur Lempuyang Bali